Bill's Bountiful Blog

 In addition to the Beatles and other rock and roll bands we loved in high school, a novelty group called the "Tijuana Brass" had hit after hit on the radio.

-To show how naive the world was in my sophomore year of 1967, the name of our school-sanctioned, seven-piece band was "The Marijuana Brass."
+To show how naïve the world was in my sophomore year of 1967, the name of our school-sanctioned, seven-piece band was "The Marijuana Brass."
 By my junior year, the principal had caught on and changed it to "The MJB's."

-In my Senior year, I dropped out of band to spend full time playing guitar and bass in a rock and roll band that traveled every weekend.
+In my senior year, I dropped out of band to spend full time playing guitar and bass in a rock and roll band that traveled every weekend.

 "It hurt me when anyone quit band, such a waste," he said.
 In 42 years, he must have taught thousands of kids.
 How could he remember me?